Frequently Asked Questions

 Do I have to cancel my prescription drug plan?

 Yes.
-Northland PACE will provide all your medically necessary pharmacy needs.
+Northland PACE will provide all of your medically necessary pharmacy needs.
 You cannot be in more than one Medicare health or drug plan at a time.
 Northland PACE is considered a Medicare Part D Plan, therefore, if you enroll in any other Medicare health or drug plan, you will be automatically disenrolled from Northland PACE.

 What do I need to know about the PACE Day Center?